gokhj/gokhj.github.io/_posts/2020-02-03-myspotify.markdown

 This is a React.JS project where people can see their top songs & artists by logging in with their respective Spotify accounts.
 The user can also create playlists with their top tracks, including in the last month, over the previous 6 months and account lifetime.

-It's a serverless app, meaning there is no backend, and it doesn't store any information, initiated with create-react-app by Facebook.
+This app was initiated with create-react-app by Facebook.

 **To run:**
 ```